 For over 50 years, since the beginning of First Presbyterian’s present-day program of adult education in 1964, we have sought to build a rich tradition of excellence in programs for educating adults through small groups, Bible studies, classes, seminars, and the church’s library.
 The purpose is to encourage every member to advance along a personal journey of faith toward understanding God’s will for our church and for his and her individual circumstances.
 More information on current offerings can be found on the church calendar (on top menu bar), the Open Door Newsletter (under the “News” tab), or by contacting the church office.
 Visitors are always welcome!

-Click here for current seminar schedule.
 We hope you also will join us for the Adult Education Seminars on Sundays at 10:45 am in Fellowship Hall during the academic year.
 The seminars are provided both by church members and community members with special expertise in the topic.
 Visitors are always welcome!
-Recent seminars include:
+Upcoming and recent seminars include:

 Seminar Series: “Reformation Roots”

 Sundays, February 4, 18, 25, March 11, 18 and 25, at 11:00 a.m. in Fellowship Hall.
 Beginning Sunday, February 4, Warren Hapke and Pastor David will be leading a 6-session DVD-based series called “Reformation Roots.”
 We live in the post-Reformation era when denominations are trying to discover common ground rather than points of disagreements.
 Many of those earlier areas of disagreement have been resolved through dialogue and statements of agreement.
 The aim of this series is to help explain the existing landscape of western Christianity and to suggest that some of the unresolved Reformation themes are still in play today.